The health benefits of ceramic tiles in different living spaces | by Jürgen Mayer

 The term “swimming pool” has positive associations for most people.
 Some may think of a state of deep relaxation, while others dream of intense exercise in the water.
 Sports facilities and swimming pools are experiential venues that present architects and interior designers with a variety of challenges, both aesthetic and technical.
 The constant presence of condensation and water – whether salty, fresh or thermal – increases the risk of fungi and mould.
 And the design of places intended for barefoot use is subject to strict health and safety regulations.

 Ceramic and porcelain tiles can meet all of these requirements.
-They are extremely easy to clean, and if necessary can be provided with antibacterial finishes.
-They can also withstand continuous treatments with disinfectants and cleaning agents.
+They are extremely easy to clean and can also withstand continuous treatments with disinfectants and cleaning agents.
 Waterproof and non-slip surfaces designed specifically for high-traffic and intensively cleaned areas meet the safety requirements of indoor and outdoor swimming pools, showers, toilets, reception areas and changing rooms.
-Surfaces with very low porosity prevent bacteria from depositing, while frost-resistant non-slip tiles are available for outdoor use.
+Surfaces with very low porosity prevent dirt from depositing, while frost-resistant non-slip tiles are available for outdoor use.

 Thanks to their strength, scratch resistance, resistance to corrosion and chemicals and durability, ceramic and porcelain tiles are sustainable products that can make a valuable contribution to the maintenance and cost-effective running of fitness and wellness centres.